ristomcgehee/lyncser/docs/CodeStructure.md

 make mocks
 ```

-## file_store package
+## filestore package
-The file_store package contains the interfaces and implementations for uploading and downloading files.
+The filestore package contains the interfaces and implementations for uploading and downloading files.
 Interacting with
-the local file system should be done using [files_store/local_file_store.go](files_store/local_file_store.go).
+the local file system should be done using [filestore/local_file_store.go](filestore/local_file_store.go).
 This is so
 that unit tests do not need to actually touch the file system.

 ## tests/integration folder